apache/streampipes-website/docs/06_configure-operate-deployment.md

 - the InfluxDB admin token

 This behavior is implemented in the chart's `secrets.yaml` template and is useful for first installations.
 In managed environments, many teams still choose to provide those values explicitly through their deployment process.

+## Related configuration pages

+For the detailed environment-variable reference, continue with [Environment Variables](./06_configure-operate-environment-variables.md).
+For the operational view of registered services and runtime service configuration, see [Extension Services](./06_configure-operate-extension-services.md).